QuantEcon/lecture-python-intro/lectures/eigen_II.md

 eig(A)
 ```

-Now we can see the claims of the Perron-Frobenius Theorem holds for the irreducible matrix $A$:
+Now we can see the claims of the Perron-Frobenius theorem holds for the irreducible matrix $A$:

 1. The dominant eigenvalue is real-valued and non-negative.
 2. All other eigenvalues have absolute values less than or equal to the dominant eigenvalue.